 We have worked with banks in dozens of environmental due diligence projects in relation to loans and foreclosures.

 We represent clients in a wide array of environmental litigation.
-Our clients have included manufacturers, utilities, financial institutions and property owners.
-A sampling of our services include:
+Our clients have included manufacturers, utilities, financial institutions, energy companies and property owners.
+A sampling of our services includes:

-- Jury trials concerning oil & gas operations
+- Jury trial concerning oil & gas operations

 - Responding to EPA information requests under CERCLA

-- Negotiating consent decrees with Pennsylvania’s DEP over alleged violations
+- Negotiating consent decrees with Pennsylvania DEP over alleged violations

 - Litigating private party cost recovery actions